purduewebdevclub/2017-Beginner-Gitbook/intro-js.md

 Classes have now been provided as part of [ECMAScript 2015](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), but this is just syntactic sugar.

+#### Side Note
+What exactly is syntactic sugar?

+Syntactic sugar is basically syntax for a programming language that makes it easier for developers to read and write.

+So, getting back to classes.

 Example class
 ```javascript
 class Shape {